wso2/docs-is/en/docs/setup/changing-the-hostname.md

 1. Change the hostname

     Server hostname for internal API calls, is by default configured as `localhost`.
-This configuration is utilized to build the internal absolute url of a service endpoint, that will be consumed at places that will generate internal API calls.
-Hence, when configuring the hostname you can follow one from the below two options according to your requirement.
+This configuration is utilized to build the internal absolute url of a service endpoint that will be consumed whenever internal API calls are generated.
+To configure the hostname, follow one of the two options given below according to your requirement.

     - **Option 1**

-    If you are configuring the hostnames in production for or a load-balanced or proxied deployment, you need to configure only the `hostname` as follows in `<IS_HOME>/repository/conf/deployment.toml`.
+    If you are configuring the hostnames in production for or a load-balanced or proxied deployment, configure only the `hostname` as follows in `<IS_HOME>/repository/conf/deployment.toml`.

     ``` toml
     [server]
     hostname = "is.dev.wso2.com"
     ```

     - **Option 2**